ycpcs/cs482-spring2022-RT/assign/assign06.md

 * For your **final technical report**, you will add any missing structure, figures, content, and references, as well as address all of the comments, and conduct a final proofread.  **The Final Technical Report should be stored as a PDF in your Google Team Drive, and submitted to your instructors via PDF by the due date.**

 * Each team is also responsible for creating a Team Poster in **Powerpoint** to summarize your accomplishments.
 We will use those posters for future Open Houses, and other YCP and YCAS Events.
-The posters will be sumarize your final accomplishments, progress, and the state of your portion of the project.  **Create your poster in Powerpoint, store it on your Google Drive, and submit the final poster in PDF format via email to your instructors by the due date.**
+The posters will be summarize your final accomplishments, progress, and the state of your portion of the project.  **Create your poster in Powerpoint, store it on your Google Drive, and submit the final poster in PDF format via email to your instructors by the due date.**

 <!-- vim:set wrap: -->
 <!-- vim:set linebreak: -->